top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 ### Network Visualization

 #### Current Issue
-With the current implementation there is no way to visualize the topology of the network.
+With the current implementation there is no way to visualize the topology of the network. (&FEF I would reformulate this.
+I'd say that it is possible but that could not be done due to lack of time or so, because it is possible :-P)

 #### Possible Solution
 A very useful function would be to implement a real time visualization of the network.
 To visualize the network involves installing batadv-vis.
 Batadv-vis can be used to visualize the batman-adv mesh network.
 It reads the neighbor information and local client table and distributes this information via alfred - a user-space daemon for distributing arbitrary local information over the mesh/network in a decentralized fashion - in the network.
 By gathering this local information, any vis node can get the whole picture of the network.
 But this would have only taken us half the way there as it only gave static snapshots of the network.
 So to improve on this would be to continuously update/generate the graph so it appears to be live.